syncfusion-content/javascript-docs/js/api/ejDiagram.md

-Triggers when the diagram/diagram element is clicked
+Triggers when a diagram element is clicked
 <table class="params">
 <thead>
 <tr>